 - Forego daytime naps that may interfere with nighttime sleep.
 If you need to nap, do not sleep for longer than 30 minutes.

-- Ask for Help.
-Ask for help with routine tasks such as shopping, cooking, housekeeping, laundry or driving.
-Rest when you feel tired.
+- Ask for help.
+Ask for help with tasks such as shopping, cooking, housekeeping, laundry or driving.

 - Download or order The Leukemia & Lymphoma Society’s free fact sheet, Cancer-Related Fatigue Facts